 In 2013 Diener was selected to participate in two highly ambitious and competitive artist residency programs, the Fields Project in Oregon, IL and ACRE in Steuben, WI and she is currently participating in the residency program HATCH Projects 2015-2016 through the Chicago Artist Coaltition.

 Diener is a winner of Flash Forward 2013, the recipient of a Follett Fellowship at Columbia College Chicago and was awarded the Albert P. Weisman Award in 2012 and 2013.
 In addition Diener received an Individual Artist Grant from the Chicago Department of Cultural Affairs and Events in 2015.
-She is the Collection Manager in the Department of Photography at the Art Institute of Chicago and teaches Photography at Oakton Community College.
+She is the Collection Manager in the Department of Photography at the Art Institute of Chicago and teaches photography at Oakton Community College and at the School of the Art Institute.